symphonyoss/App-Integrations-Core/README.md

 # Overview

-Integration Core is responsible to manage active integrations and provides key services to allow third party services the ability to post messages into a configurable set of streams.
+Integration Core is responsible for managing active integrations and provides key services to allow third party services the ability to post messages into a configurable set of streams

 The key services provided to the registered integrations are: